a3k55yearbook/a3k55.yearbook/README.md

 The Github Pages hosted website now should deploy directly from `main`, which means `dev` is no longer needed and will be merged before its removal.
 This will be the canary release.

 The Vinh University hosted website will sync and deploy from this repository at my request.
 This will be the stable release.

+Update: This project is in frozen state.
+Development is halted indefinitely.